carmenbianca/report-liferay/plan.md

 ## Liferay

-Liferay Inc. is an international enterprise that is chiefly responsible for the Liferay Digital Experience Platform (DXP), TODO describe DXP here.
+Liferay Inc. is an international enterprise that is chiefly responsible for the Liferay Digital Experience Platform (DXP), a large suite of web applications.
 Liferay's mission statement is "By building a vibrant business, making technology useful, and investing in communities, we make it possible for people to reach their full potential to serve others."
 Its slogan is "Enterprise.
 Open Source.
-For Life."
+For Life." [@liferay-about]
-[@liferay-about]

 ## Legal